Pipedream with Dylan Pierce

 00:41:23 - Dylan Pierce

 Well, also, I noticed how easy it is.
-Like, have you ever looked at the Reddit source, HTML source before?
-Uh, this is pretty wild.
+Have you ever looked at the Reddit HTML source before?
+This is pretty wild.
 It's like it's built to be scraped.

 00:41:34 - Scott Steinlage

-Probably because they did it themselves for some certain.
-Some reason.
+Probably because they did it themselves for some reason.

 00:41:38 - Dylan Pierce